 - Next, the order is placed with another company or vendor via submission of the approved purchase order.
 The vendor records the PO number and products or services requested.
 Eventually, it becomes prepped for packing and shipping.

-- Finally, with an easy to find PO number on a vendor’s invoice, it’s easy expedite the payment.
+- Finally, with an easy-to-find PO number on a vendor’s invoice, it’s easy to expedite the payment.

 How to Create a PO Number